-Updated 23 April: And, after today’s official opening, here is the last update in this post with the finished beach, thanks once again to Nigel and Wendy Armitage.
+Updated 23 April: And, after today’s official opening, here is the finished beach.

 Updated 20 April: At long last El Beril beach is to opened.
 Adeje Ayuntamiento is holding the official inauguration this Monday, 23 April, at midday, a formal act that will be attended by the Canarian Government subdelegado Guillermo Díaz Guerra, Tenerife president Carlos Alonso, the new Canarian Government tourism minister Cristóbal de la Rosa, chief of Provincial Costas José Manuel Fojo Barroso, mayor of Adeje José Miguel Rodríguez Fraga, Adeje urban planning councillor Ermitas Moreira, and urban technician Uberto Rodríguez.